Purpose

 expression [ASC | DESC]: specifies the condition expression for sorting the result set.

-Query the data from the tbl1 table and output the query result in descending order (DESC) of col3.
+Query data from table tbl1 and output the query result in descending order (DESC) based on col3.

 SELECT * FROM tbl1